iterative/dvc.org/content/docs/start/data-pipelines.md

 DVC pipelines (`dvc.yaml` file, `dvc run`, and `dvc repro` commands) solve a few important problems:

-- _Automation_ - run sequence of steps in a "smart" way that makes iterating on the project faster.
-It automatically determines which parts of a project need to be run, it caches "runs" and results — all to avoid running the same stage again.
+- _Automation_ - run a sequence of steps in a "smart" way to iterate on your project faster.
+DVC caches "runs" and results in stages to avoid unnecessary re-runs.
-- _Reproducibility_ - it can describe and capture what data should be used and what commands to run to produce an ML model, for example.
-It's described and captured in way that is easy to put into Git.
-It means that it's easy to version and share.
+- _Reproducibility_ - YAML files describe and capture what data to use and what commands to run to produce an ML model.
+Storing these files in Git makes it easy to version and share.
 - _Continuous Delivery and Continuous Integration (CI/CD) for ML_ - describing
-  project in way that it can be reproduced (built) is the fist necessary step before introducing CI/CD systems.
+  reproducible ML pipelines (builds) facilitates CI/CD systems.

 ## Visualize